DioxusLabs/docsite/docs-src/0.5/en/reference/rsx.md

 }
 ```

-Repeating an attribute internally concatenates the values.
-This makes it easy to conditionally append to an attribute:
+Repeating an attribute joins the values with a space.
+This makes it easy to add values like classes conditionally:

 ```rust, no_run
 {{#include src/doc_examples/rsx_overview.rs:conditional_attributes_concatenation}}